Even though it might be good to clear up the misconceptions about endometriosis first, I'll cut to the chase:

 But the center is in GA – meaning my NC insurance won't cover it.

 There are no excision specialists in North or South Carolina.
 I've been dismissed for so long and am now unable to eat or even drink water without immense pain and vomiting.
-I have lost 25 lbs since late April, and I am still losing weight.
+I have lost 30 lbs since late April, and I am still losing weight.
+Many "treatments" have failed as they were not effective or even painfully counterproductive, such as endometrial ablation which ultimately is what ended my chance to ever have children of my own.

 If you want to read more deeply about my fight with the medical industry - most of us with endo have one - you can read my endo story here.